 Funding opportunities may be available, please check our funding calculator for details.

-Alongside the wealth of world-class financial expertise, you will master highly desirable skills in academic research, analysis, argument-formation, presentation and debate.
+Alongside the wealth of world-class business expertise, you will master highly desirable skills in academic research, analysis, argument-formation, presentation and debate.
 You will also prove your abilities in reflection and self-improvement; you will be able to identify your academic weaknesses and remove them whilst building on your strengths.

 Self-Motivation and discipline

-Studying at Masters level requires discipline and self-motivation from every candidate.
-You will have access to the expertise and helpful guidance of departmental staff, but you are ultimately responsible for devising and completing a sustained programme of scholarly research in pursuit of your Master’s degree.
-This process of independent study at an extremely high level will strengthen your skills as an independent and self-sufficient worker, a trait prized by most employers.
+Studying the Professional Masters programme requires discipline and self-motivation from every candidate.
+You will have access to the expertise and helpful guidance of departmental staff, but you are ultimately responsible for devising and completing a sustained programme of scholarly research in pursuit of your Professional Masters degree.
+This process of independent study at an extremely high level will strengthen your skills as an independent and self-sufficient worker.

-Corporate Governance and Sustainability
+Corporate Governance & Sustainability

-Financial Analysis and Decision Making
+Financial Management and Decision Making